Manage Your Email 2x Faster with AI.

 End of day (15 min):

 1. Quick scan of informational emails.
-Archive anything you do not need.
+Archive what you don’t need.

-2. Review AI-generated drafts sitting in your outbox.
+2. Review any AI-generated drafts sitting in your outbox.

 3. Clear notifications and bulk mail in one batch.